Root Intrusions In Sewer Line

 Check out these photos!
 That is the root breaking through the glued ABS fitting.
 This little root triumphed over our superhero and found a happy everlasting water source.
 This photo trips me out, the time and persistence it took for that root to actually fight its way through the glue of this fitting and make its way inside is truly a testament of how powerful nature is.
 When this line was installed originally it was put under pressure and had to hold water in order to pass inspection from the City of Phoenix.
 We see pipe and fittings compromised by roots like this almost every day.
 After 21 years, it still impresses me.

 This is a cleaned-up photo of the root penetrating through the glued fitting.
 It doesn’t seem like much but this root once inside the pipe grew and branched out filling the entire pipe with a web of roots.
 The interior of this pipe looked a lot like the root infestation around it.
-The roots continue to grow in length and often times can come up the toilet flange causing even more damage inside your home creating the need to have your toilet lifted, the flange replaced and the toilet reset.
+The roots continue to grow in length and oftentimes can come up the toilet flange causing even more damage inside your home creating the need to have your toilet lifted, the flange replaced and the toilet reset.
 Many clients don’t know they have roots around their flange until they go to plunge their toilet and water starts coming out of the base of the toilet and all over the floor.
 The flange and wax ring seal have been broken at this point and the only thing to do is pull the toilet and repair them.

-What Can This Little Root Turn Into?
+What Can this Root Turn Into?

 A common term in the plumbing profession is a root log.
 This is exactly what it sounds like roots that have been growing and have become so impacted that they form a log.
 You do not want a log down your sewer line.
 The picture on the right is a root log still inside the sewer line.
 You can even see to the left on the outside of the pipe the root that penetrated through the pipe to create this massive root log.
 Only a super-villain of epic proportions can do that.
 The image below is a root log that has been removed and is next to a section of pipe for size comparison.
 That pipe is 3” diameter.

-Roots Can Lift and Break a Concrete Foundation
+Roots Can Lift and Break Concrete Foundation

 This is a photo of the roots headed through the sleeve under the foundation of the property.
 These roots left unchecked will break the concrete slab and lift it.
 Have you ever walked on a sidewalk near a tree and noticed the sidewalk is lifting and cracking?
 That isn’t natural settling over time, that is tree roots rearranging the surrounding area to suit their needs.

-Don’t ever think you can tell a tree what to do, they are a lot like teenagers and they will just do whatever they want anyway, until you cut them down – just kidding, I didn’t cut down my teenager, but I sure did want to some days!
-(He will read this, and he will laugh because now he is all grown up and realizes what a jerk he was as a teenager) I digress, back on topic, tree roots.
+Don’t ever think you can tell a tree what to do, they are a lot like teenagers and they will just do whatever they want anyway, until you cut them down – just kidding, I didn’t cut down my teenager, but I sure did want to some days (He will read this, and he will laugh because now he is all grown up and realizes what a jerk he was as a teenager)!
+I digress, back on topic, tree roots.
 We cut these roots out as far as we could reach and poured tons and tons of salt around them to stop them from growing, we of course prefer our salt on margaritas but sometimes we have to do what we have to do to ensure the job gets done right.
-Unfortunately, there were no margaritas in site on the project but I’m sure after a long day our technician wanted one when he got home.
+Unfortunately, there were no margaritas on site on the project but I’m sure after a long day our technician wanted one when he got home.

 You don’t have to be a victim of root intrusions.
 The super-villain can be outsmarted, but only with forethought.
-If the super-villain has already penetrated your sewer line there isn’t anything you can do but call a super hero like Robins Plumbing, but if you haven’t planted your landscaping yet there is still hope.
-Whether you’re planning your landscaping by yourself or with a professional invest in a camera inspection and locate of your sewer line.
+If the super-villain has already penetrated your sewer line there isn’t anything you can do but call a superhero like Robins Plumbing, but if you haven’t planted your landscaping yet there is still hope.
+Whether you’re planning your landscaping by yourself or with a professional, invest in a camera inspection and locate of your sewer line.
 Just like you wouldn’t start digging for a pool before making sure the sewer line wasn’t in the way, the same process should take place when you are getting ready to plant trees or shrubs, yes, even shrubs.
 Oleander’s are a plumber’s best friend.
 Oleander roots can travel 30+ feet to penetrate a sewer or water line.
 Most desert landscaping can.
 Drought tolerant desert landscaping is some of the most persistent and powerful plant life there is.
 They are survivors!
 Like us Arizona people who live here through the summer, we do what it takes to handle the heat and live to tell about it, I mean complain about it.

 I told you that you’d never look at a tree the same way again after reading my blog.
 You might not see them as super-villains but now you know that they are wicked powerful and should be planted only where they can’t do damage to property, sewer lines and water lines.